Mgb64/Mgb64/README.md

 Made in java, it's a GUI project made in my 2nd college year.
 It simulates the Van der Waals gas in a piston.
 The repositoy can be found [here](https://github.com/Mgb64/Simulacion-del-gas-de-Van-der-Waals)

+### B* Tree

+Made in c++, it's a implementation of a B* tree for the course "Data Structures".
+The repository can be found here.